absentbri/pi-cluster/README.md

 # pi-cluster
 Raspberry Pi Cluster Perpetual Repo

-An effort to move what services I could onto my 4 Node k3s Raspberry Pi 4 Bramble While also getting more familiar with Kubernetes over other tooling I'd used before.
+An effort to move what services I could onto my 4 Node k3s Raspberry Pi 4 Bramble while also getting more familiar with Kubernetes over other tooling I'd used before.

 This repo will always be tailored for running everything through kubectl, though may add other dependencies as I go along like using kustomize and jsonnet to further familiarity with these tools.